Sandwiched Between Fort Wayne And Chicago Is Indiana's Affordable City With Friendly Vibes And Parks

 We may receive a commission on purchases made from links.

 There's a direct bus line that connects the airport to the city, too, but it takes closer to two hours and is a bit pricey, ranging between $55 and $98 at the time of writing this article.
-Once here, you'll see that while Plymouth might not have the amenities or excitement of big hubs like Chicago, its community feel, access to nature, and affordability are hard to compete with.
+Once here, you'll see that while Plymouth may not have the amenities or excitement of big hubs like Chicago, its community feel, access to nature, and affordability are hard to compete with.

 What makes Plymouth an affordable Indiana gem

-You'll get even more value from your Plymouth vacation if you go on a day trip or two.
+You'll get even more value from your Plymouth trip if you go on a day trip or two.
 The good news is that there are plenty of nearby gems you can explore within a half-hour radius.
 Nappanee has an underrated walkable downtown full of creative boutiques, antiques, and charm; Mishawaka is Indiana's "Princess City" with shops, restaurants, and breweries; while Warsaw is home to three dazzling lakes, gourmet dining, and a bustling downtown.

 Exploring Plymouth's parks and outdoor life